hackclub/hackclub/workshops/dodge/README.md

 Oh yes, because we haven't added that code yet.
 We will do that now.

 Our sprite has a property called `position`, and we can shift the position in order to create motion.
 The `position` property itself has two properties: `x` and `y`, which describe placement along the x and y axes, respectively.
 Since we want to move the player horizontally, we'll be changing the x value.
-We can access it like so:
+To do this, we can add this line to `draw()`:

 ```js
 player.position.x = player.position.x + 1;
 ```

-So why does the block keep moving, if we are only changing the x-position by 1?
+So why does the player keep moving, if we are only changing the x-position by 1?
 Well, you'll remember that the `draw()` function is called repeatedly, so each time, the x-position is set to 1 greater than what it was when the `draw()` function was called last.

 If you play around with this, you'll note that substituting `1` with a larger number will make the player move faster to the right.
 And what happens if you substitute `1` with a smaller number?
 0.5, or -1?